q Malkavian

 Madness Network

-played in 47 decks, typically 2-5 copies
+played in 9 decks,

 A rare effect for this infamous clan card.
 It enables Malkavians to stay in defence and only bleed at the end of their predator's turn, but it can also be used to act multiple times during the successive turns of other players.
 I can become a cornerstone of the deck when combined with other tricks, like Homunculus or Reversal of Fortunes.